 Results show promising progress for children attending PEK schools in 2005-06 (Cohort 1), 2006-07 (Cohort 2), and 2007-08 (Cohort 3).
 On average, children in each cohort showed academic and social advantages over peers when they reached kindergarten.
 Children's academic gains made during the pre-kindergarten year have also increased with each successive cohort.
 This trend may be associated with the development of PEK.
 That is, as PEK has become more fully implemented and mature as a program, its impact may have increased correspondingly.
-However, PEK advantages over their classmates began to lessen from kindergarten through third grade.
-The fade out was less evident in the later cohorts, as might be expected given the program's stronger implementation over time.
-Data gathered through 2012 will help researchers make stronger claims about the program's longer-term impacts.
+However, PEK advantages over their classmates began to lessen as former participants moved through the primary grades.
+These reduced effects were less evident in the later cohorts, as might be expected given the program's stronger implementation over time.
+In third grade, PEK Cohort 3 children still maintained significant advantages in multiple areas over their classmates without prior preschool or child care center experience.